EricOgie/ope-backend/README.md

 Depeending if loan has been fully repaid, a loan could be open or closed.
 It is open when the user is yet to conclude repayments on the loan and closed when repayment has been completed on the loan.
 Repayments are only possible for loans with open status.

-Upon taking a loan, the user can then make REPAYMENTS in installments.
-These installments are called REPAYMENTS and gonverned by the REPAYMENT API
+Upon taking a loan, the user can then make REPAYMENTS in installments, called REPAYMENTS.
+T

 On Successful loan request, the user wallet is credited with the requested amount which can then be withdrawn to the user registered bank account.

 CHECKERS

-In the course of repayment in installements, if a user attempt to pay an amount greater than the loan balance, the system checker will ensure that only the loan balanced is lessed from the user's wallet balance.
+- In the course of repayment in installements, if a user attempt to pay an amount greater than the loan balance, the system checker will ensure that only the loan balanced is lessed from the user's wallet balance.

-If the user request a loan greater than 60% of her investment in stocks, the checker program will flag the transaction attempt with a 406 error code along with a detailed message.
+- If the user request a loan greater than 60% of her investment in stocks, the checker program will flag the transaction attempt with a 406 error code along with a detailed message.

 ## - Loan API